ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 interface ILSTRestakingController is IBaseRestakingController {

     /// @notice Deposits tokens into the Exocore system for further operations like delegation and staking.
-    /// @dev This function locks the specified amount of tokens into a vault and informs the Exocore validator set.
+    /// @dev This function locks the specified amount of tokens into a vault and forwards the information to Exocore.
-    /// Deposit is always considered successful on the Exocore chain side.
+    /// @dev Deposit is always considered successful on the Exocore chain side.
     /// @param token The address of the specific token that the user wants to deposit.
     /// @param amount The amount of the token that the user wants to deposit. function deposit(address token, uint256 amount) external payable;

     /// @notice Requests withdrawal of the principal amount from Exocore to the client chain.
-    /// @dev This function requests withdrawal approval from the Exocore validator set.
+    /// @dev This function requests withdrawal approval from Exocore.
 If approved, the assets are
     /// unlocked and can be claimed by the user.
 Otherwise, they remain locked.
     /// @param token The address of the specific token that the user wants to withdraw from Exocore.
     /// @param principalAmount The principal amount of assets the user deposited into Exocore for delegation and